Medical Board of Australia - Medical Training Survey

 Who administers the survey?

 The Board and Ahpra has contracted EY Sweeney to administer the survey.
-EY Sweeney will analyse the information and provides reports.
+EY Sweeney will analyse the information and provide reports.

 The Board and Ahpra will not receive any information that identifies individuals.